City trip Culture Europe Featured

 Wat te doen in Praag - Wallenstein Castle

-Prague is one of those top European cities where even after five extensive visits, you still haven’t seen half of it.
-The old centre – with its winding cobblestone streets, hidden courtyards and classic shopping arcades – is equal to Paris in beauty and has a history going back more than a thousand years.
-Prague – especially after sunset – breathes an atmosphere of bygone days; of romance and melancholy.
-It’s the perfect destination for aimless wandering: an endless maze of architectural marvels, where there’s something new to discover around every corner.
-And they serve the best beers on the planet – which is also nice of course.
+Prague is one of those cities where even after five extensive visits, you still haven’t seen half of it.
+The historic centre alone – with its winding cobblestone streets, hidden courtyards and grand shopping arcades – rivals Paris in beauty and has a history going back more than a thousand years.

 Wat te doen in Praag - Klementinum Library